demisto/content/Packs/AutoFocus/Integrations/FeedAutofocusDaily/README.md

 For more information click [here](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/autofocus-feeds.html).
 TIM customers that upgraded to version 6.2 or above, can have the API Key pre-configured in their main account so no additional input is needed.
 To use this feature, upgrade your license so it includes the license key.

-## Configure AutoFocus Feed on Cortex XSOAR
+## Configure AutoFocus Feed on Cortex

 1. * For XSOAR 6.x users: Navigate to **Settings** > **Integrations** > **Instances**.
    * For XSOAR 8.x users: Navigate to **Settings & Info** > **Settings** > **Integrations** > **Instances**.